Kamyishka/literally-the-most-useless-project/README.md

 # literally-the-most-useless-project
 [Different steganography methods with examples and my own small image database]

-This project currently contains three different steganography methods in digital images and a small database of images.
+This project currently contains four different steganography methods in digital images and a small database of images.

 ***